SansGuidon/bookmarks/README.md

 > 2. Does the person target people who are less powerful than him/her?
 * [Brendan D. Gregg](http://www.brendangregg.com/blog/2017-11-13/brilliant-jerks.html) - (2017) Brilliant Jerks in Engineering
 * [The Life Coach School](https://thelifecoachschool.com/212/) - [Podcast] Ep #212: Simple Solutions | About the importance of defining the problem and finding its root cause, + other tips
+* [Catherine Louis](https://opensource.com/article/18/3/tips-better-agile-retrospective-meetings) - (2018) 8 tips for better agile retrospective meetings
+* [Retromap](https://retromat.org) - Inspiration & plans for (agile) retrospectives : Planning your next agile retrospective?
+Start with a random plan, change it to fit the team's situation, print it and share the URL.
+Or browse around for new ideas!

 # Creativity :bulb:
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)